Intellectual reformers have been much maligned in American history because of their solitude.

 Never did he poll more than 60,000 votes in any one election and it seemed that Sinclair's role in Socialist politics would be as a symbol, a popular figure that would come to be a spokesman for growing discontent.

 These campaigns of symbolism would not quench the thirst for social justice that stirred within Upton Sinclair and he would soon endeavor to create an enduring politics of self reliance and equality.
+EPIC and the New Deal: The Unclear Alternative Sinclair brought the End Poverty in California movement into existence as a means to transform America's economy and society.

 The origins of this movement are contested within accounts of Sinclair's campaign but it is noted repeatedly that he met with Democratic Party leaders in Santa Monica in August 1933 to discuss how to win election and install a renewed policy agenda.